SenpaiHunters/SpotOn/README.md

 ### Arc
-Arc is Chromium on crack, it's so nice, MacOS exclusive, and this is my main browser will be providing images from this website!
+Arc is Chromium on crack, it's so nice, MacOS exclusive (windows later this year), and this is my main browser will be providing images from this website!

 ### Firefox
-Firefox will be invested into more, as some features broke on that side.
+Supported, although I main chromium, I'll need to figure out a way to make a extension for Firefox.

 ### Chrome
 Of course, Chrome will still be fully supported